repoeli/smart-account/summaryy/Task_Complete_Reports.md

 4. In Cloudinary console, the file should appear under the configured folder (default `receipts`).
 5. If OCR output seems off, reprocess a receipt: `POST /api/v1/receipts/{id}/reprocess/ {"ocr_method":"paddle_ocr"}`.

+6. Create a transaction from a receipt (Receipt Detail → Create Transaction).
+You should be redirected to `/transactions` and see the new row.
+7. On `/transactions`, adjust Date/Type/Category and Sort controls; rows and totals should update; URL should reflect state.
+8. Use Previous/Next to paginate; the range and total count update, and filters remain applied.

+#### Backend changes (Transactions)
+- `backend/interfaces/api/views.py`
+  - `GET /api/v1/transactions/` now supports:
+    - Filters: `dateFrom`, `dateTo`, `type`, `category`
+    - Sorting: `sort` in {date, amount, category}, `order` in {asc, desc}
+    - Pagination: `limit`, `offset` and returns `page` object: `{limit, offset, totalCount, hasNext, hasPrev}`
+    - Totals: `totals` object containing `income` and `expense` arrays grouped by `currency`, with decimal-safe sums.
+    - Optional filter: `receipt_id=<uuid>` to fetch transactions for a specific receipt (used by UI to guard 1:1 create).
+  - Still returns each item with `merchant` resolved from linked `Receipt` (if any) for quick context.

+#### Frontend changes (Transactions)
+- `frontend/src/pages/TransactionsPage.tsx`
+  - Added filter controls (date range, type, category) and sort controls with asc/desc toggle.
+  - Added totals banner (income/expense by currency) with Intl.NumberFormat for currency display.
+  - Added pagination controls (Previous/Next) using `limit`/`offset` and shows a results range summary.
+  - Keeps state in URL (`useSearchParams`) so share/refresh preserves the current view.
+  - Merchant names link back to the source `receipts/:id` when a receipt is attached.
+  - Added optional category dropdown fed by `/api/v1/categories/`; falls back to free-text.
+  - Introduced a small TypeScript `TransactionCategory` union for better DX and type safety across the app.
+  - UI 1:1 guard: on `ReceiptDetailPage` the “Create Transaction” button is disabled if `/transactions/?receipt_id=<id>&limit=1` returns an item; shows “Already converted”.
+No DB constraint yet.

+#### Frontend changes (Dashboard)
+- `frontend/src/pages/DashboardPage.tsx`
+  - Uses `/api/v1/transactions/summary/` to display current month totals: Income, Expenses, and Net per currency, formatted via Intl.
+  - Added simple charts for by-month and category breakdown; added Top Merchants chart using new `groupBy=merchant` support.
+  - Added error banner to gracefully handle summary load failures; falls back to empty visuals.

 #### Notes
 - A “PaddleOCR not available” warning can still appear from the in‑process initializer; the actual OCR path uses the FastAPI HTTP service when running.